amvarani/Plant_Annotation_TEs/README.md

 - Non-autonomous TIR elements: MITEs.
 - All annotation follow the Rexdb and GyDB nomenclature as proposed by ``Orozco-Arias et al., 2019``.
 - Proper soft-masking for downstream analysis (for structural gene annotation).
-- Complete TE distribution Report (text file - a graphical version will be added).
+- Complete TE distribution Report.
 - Identification of potential (peri)centromeric regions of each chromosome.
 - Drawing of the Repeat Landscape.
 - LTR Age Ploting using R (Gypsy and Copia).
+- LTR Phylogeny and density plot.

 ## Tools used